Plamena37/Plamena37/README.md

-### 🌱 At present working on my FunVenture react project
+### 🌱 At present gaining new knowledge in Redux and Typescript